Randomized reference models for temporal networks: Acknowledgments

 \section{Acknowledgments}

 L.G. acknowledges support from the Lagrange Laboratory of the ISI Foundation funded by the CRT Foundation.
 M.G. was supported by the French ANR HARMS-flu, ANR-12-MONU-0018.
 M. Karsai acknowledges support from the DylNet (ANR-16-CE28-0013) and SoSweet (ANR-15-CE38-0011) ANR projects and the MOTIf STIC-AmSud project.
 T.T. was supported by the JST ERATO Grant Number JPMJER1201, Japan.
-C.L.V. was supported by the EU FET project MULTIPLEX 317532.
+C.L.V. was supported by the EU FET project MULTIPLEX 317532, the french ANR SiNCoBe, ANR-20-CE45-0021, and by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
 M.G, T.T., and C.L.V. acknowledge financial support through the Bilateral Joint Research Program between MAEDI, France, and JSPS, Japan (SAKURA Program).